On an Information and Control Architecture for Future Electric Energy Systems: New Loops in Future Transmission Systems

 There are decades of experience in operating the grid with large synchronous generators, with well-developed control loops (discussed in Section \ref{sec:controlhierarchy}) based on well understood models and interactions.
-However, as we transition to a grid dominated by IBRs, we lack the experience and body of research to operate the grid reliably.
+However, as the electricity supply systems transition to a grid dominated by IBRs, there is a lack of experience and body of research to operate the grid reliably.
 The key control challenges include inertia, frequency regulation, voltage control, fault protection schemes, black start and wide-area coordination.
 It is also important to recognize that in many systems there will be a period of transition where both the conventional and new resources will have to operate in coordination.